pryv/dev-site/source/getting-started-customer.md

 }
 ```

-The second streams is created.
+The second stream is created.
 Note the `id` of this new stream that will be used in the following query.

-Using this new `streamId` let's create another event, this time with a more complex type like the blood pressure type `blood-pressure/mmhg-bpm`.
+Using this new `streamId` let's create another event, this time with a more complex type such as the blood pressure type `blood-pressure/mmhg-bpm`.

 The reference for this default data type can be found [here](http://pryv.github.io/event-types/#blood-pressure).